raptazure/daily-tarot/README.md

 ## Journey of the Tarot

-- Traditionally tarot has been used for divination - as a method to 'look into the future'.
+- Traditionally, tarot has been used for divination - as a method to look into the future.
 - However, a more interesting way to understand tarot - is a tool to unravel the unspoken voice of the self.
 - Cards are something tangible on which we can project our feelings and thoughts.